 The core principles of Takaful are:

-- Policyholders cooperate among themselves for their common good.
+- Members cooperate among themselves for their common good.

-- Every Policy holder pays subscription to help those that need assistance.
+- Every member pays a subscription to help those members that might need assistance.

-- Divide losses and liabilities among the community by a pooling system
+- Divide losses and liabilities among the members through a pooling system.

-- Not derive advantage at the cost of others.
+- Not to derive advantage at the cost of others.